top of page

 • At least 30GB of unallocated disk space

-Let's Start the Dual Boot Process | Step by Step:
+Let's Start the Dual Boot Process | Step by Step

 1. Backup Important Data (Just In Case)

 Always backup your essential files to an external drive or cloud storage.
 Dual-booting is safe, but it’s wise to have a recovery option.
+This ensures you can restore your data easily if anything unexpected happens during partitioning or installation.

 1. Free Up Space in Windows